danfuzz/samizdat/doc/samizdat-0-lib/peg.md

 Applies a parser rule to the given input, yielding whatever result the rule yields on the input.

-`input` must be a generator or a "genaratable" value.
+`input` must be a generator (including possibly a collection).
 If it is a string, this function automatically treats it as a generator of character-as-token values.

 #### `pegMakeCharSet(strings*) <> rule`